What is jet lag?

 Caffeine in tea and coffee can help keep you awake, but don’t drink too much because you won’t be able to sleep later.
 Limit alcohol too, since as it prevents you from sleeping well at night.

 As a last resort, sleeping pills can help you sleep.
 But be careful because taking sleeping pills can quickly become a habit.
+It is not recommended that you use sleeping tablets during your flight in case there is an emergency.

 Can jet lag be prevented?